jacobmstein/Kits/README.md

 ---
 ### Cooldown
-The cooldown command sets the minimum time between redemptions.
+The cooldown command sets the minimum time between redemptions for a kit.
 #### Arguments
 | Argument Name | Description          |
 | ------------- | -------------------- |